 “Respect the rights of God and the rights of people, and likewise, persuade your companions and kin to do likewise.
 Otherwise, you will be committing injustice against yourself and injustice to humanity… Verily, God listens to the voice of the oppressed and comes down on the oppressor.” — Excerpt from letter to Governor Malik Al-Ashtar from Imam Ali, kin & successor to Prophet Muhammad, 658 AD.

 AMBA’s work is motivated by the principles of the Ahlul Bayt, the family of the Prophet Muhammad (peace be upon them).
 These principles include love, justice, compassion, and mercy.
-Our legal activism comes from the inspiration that we manifest the joy and beauty of the Ahlul Bayt, despite the pain and many challenges that they encountered.
-This courage to be dedicated to speaking truth to power at any cost is what drives our mission.
+Our legal activism is also inspired by the joy and beauty of the Ahlul Bayt, despite the pain and persecution they suffered.
+Accordingly, our vision is driven by emulating their selflessness to community and their courage to speak truth to power at any cost.